Fridolina Rolfö: Barcelona

 On 7 July 2021, she signed a two-year deal with Barcelona.
 On 4 September, Rolfö made her official debut for Barcelona when she came on for the last 18 minutes, replacing Mariona Caldentey in her side's 5–0 routing of Granadilla Tenerife.
 A week later, she scored her first goal for the club, when she slotted her side's fourth goal in another 5–0 victory against Real Betis.

 In January 2023, Rolfö extended her contract with Barcelona until June 2026.
 Rolfö scored the winning goal of the 2022–23 Champions League final, making it 3–2 against her former club VfL Wolfsburg and giving Barcelona their second Champions League title.

 On 5 September 2023, Rolfö announced that she would be undergoing keyhole surgery on the meniscus of her right knee.
 She returned from injury on 17 March 2024, and in her first match back, she opened scoring in the 8th minute for a 7–0 victory against UD Tenerife.
-Playing both as full-back and winger, and serving as the team's penalty taker, she returned in top form to help Barcelona to a Champions League victories at Stamford Bridge and then in the final.
+Playing both as full-back and winger, and serving as the team's penalty taker, she returned in top form to help Barcelona to Champions League victories at Stamford Bridge and then in the final.
 On 7 July 2025, her contract with Barcelona was terminated by mutual consent.